 As described more fully above under "Compensation Discussion and Analysis - Fiscal 2023 Named Executive Officer Compensation," the percentage of the performance-based PSU awards granted to each of the NEOs in Fiscal 2023 that become eligible to vest range from 0% to 200% of the PSUs subject to the award depending on the Company's non-GAAP EPS during Fiscal 2023.
 To the extent earned based on performance, PSUs are typically subject to a three-year vesting schedule, with one-third of the award vesting on the first anniversary of the date of grant, and the remaining award vesting thereafter in eight equal quarterly installments.
-However, as described above under "Compensation Discussion and Analysis - Fiscal 2023 Named Executive Officer Compensation," since the Fiscal 2023 PSUs were ultimately earned at only 0.458% of target, the Compensation Committee decided to pay cash in lieu of stock at the end of the performance period and accelerate the service-based vesting periods that would have applied if the PSUs were paid in shares.
+However, as described above under "Compensation Discussion and Analysis - Fiscal 2023 Named Executive Officer Compensation," since the Fiscal 2023 PSUs were ultimately earned at only 0.458% of target, the Compensation Committee decided to pay cash in shares.